 Fecal Exams: Because many different intestinal parasites infect kittens and no one dewormer controls every parasite, we need to check your kitten's stool for parasites.
-Since parasites are evident on fecal exam only at certain stages of their lifecycle, a "negative" fecal does NOT mean that your kitten is clear of parasites but just that we weren't lucky enough to catch them today.
-If a fecal is "negative", your kitten will receive a dewormer that is effective against the most common parasites.
+Since parasites are evident on fecal exam only at certain stages of their life cycle, a fecal with "no parasites seen" does NOT mean that your kitten is clear of parasites but just that we weren't lucky enough to catch them today.
+If a fecal is "negative", your pet will receive a dewormer that is effective against the most common parasites.
 A "positive" fecal allows the veterinarian to choose a dewormer that is effective against the parasites we know your kitten has.
 Your kitten needs at least two fecal exams during the first few months (usually at the first and last kitten visits).
 After the kitten series, fecal exams are needed every 6 months.

 RCP Vaccine: RCP (Rhinotracheitis, Calicivirus, Panleukopenia combination) vaccines should be administered every three weeks starting as young as 6 weeks.
 At least two boosters are needed, ending at 16 weeks or older. *Up to four boosters may be needed depending on your kitten's age at adoption.